 Amending planning schemes

-Amendments only become law after:
+Amendments only become law after they are:

-Giving individual notices to all the owners and occupiers is not required if the planning authority considers that the number of owners and occupiers makes it impractical (s 19(1A)–(1B)).
+Giving individual notices to all the owners and occupiers is not required if the planning authority considers that the number of owners and occupiers makes it impractical (s 19(1A)–(1B) PE Act).
 Instead, the planning authority must make sure that a public notice is given of the amendment in the area affected.

-Exemptions from the requirement to give notice of an amendment can be granted to a planning authority by the Minister for Planning.
-This formal exemption must be given even when the minister is the planning authority (s 20).
-No exemptions are allowed when the amendment involves reservation of land for public purposes or closure of a road (ss 19(1C), 20(3)).
+The Minister for Planning can give a planning authority an exemption from the requirement to give notice of an amendment.
+This formal exemption must be given even when the Minister for Planning is the planning authority (s 20 PE Act).
+No exemptions are allowed when the amendment involves the reservation of land for public purposes or the closure of a road (ss 19(1C), 20(3) PE Act).

-A planning authority is required to take an integrated approach to decision-making in the making and amending of planning schemes (VPPs, cl 10.01).
+A planning authority is required to take an integrated approach to decision-making in the making and amending of planning schemes (VPPs, cl 71.02-3).
 The imperative is to achieve a ‘net community benefit and sustainable development for the benefit of present and future generations’.

 Public comment on proposed changes to planning schemes

-If there is disagreement about an amendment, the Minister for Planning usually appoints an independent panel to hear submissions and make recommendations to the planning authority (s 23).
-The panel must consider all submissions referred to it and give all people who have made submissions and all relevant authorities a reasonable opportunity to be heard (s 24).
-Reports of the panel must be made public (s 26).
+If there is disagreement about an amendment, the Minister for Planning usually appoints an independent panel to hear submissions and make recommendations to the planning authority (s 23 PE Act).
+The panel must consider all submissions given to it and provide all people who have made submissions and all relevant authorities a reasonable opportunity to be heard (s 24 PE Act).
+Independent panel reports must be made public (s 26 PE Act).

-If any of the procedural requirements for amendments are not complied with, any person substantially affected can refer the matter to VCAT within one month of becoming aware of the failure to comply (s 39).
+If any of the procedural requirements for an amendments are not complied with, any person substantially affected by the amendment can refer the matter to the Victorian Civil and Administrative Tribunal (VCAT).
+They must take the matter to VCAT within one month of becoming aware of the failure to comply (s 39 PE Act).
 VCAT can make a declaration about the status of the amendment or direct the planning authority not to adopt the amendment or direct the Minister for Planning not to approve the amendment.
-General powers for VCAT to make binding declarations are contained in section 124 of the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-Act 1998 (Vic) (‘VCAT Act’) (see also s 149B PE Act).
+VCAT’s power to make binding declarations is contained in section 124 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (see also s 149B PE Act).